McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 <!-- ### The Open Tree Taxonomy and its identifiers -->

-The [Open Tree Taxonomy](https://tree.opentreeoflife.org/about/taxonomy-version/ott3.2) (**OTT** from now on) synthesizes taxonomic information from different sources and assigns each taxon a unique identifier, which we refer to as the **OTT id**.
-To interact with the OTT (and other Open Tree of Life services) using R, we will learn how to use the functions from the `rotl` package.
+The [Open Tree of Life Taxonomy](https://tree.opentreeoflife.org/about/taxonomy-version/ott3.2) (**OTT** from now on) synthesizes taxonomic information from different sources and assigns each taxon a unique numeric identifier, which we refer to as the **OTT id**.
+To interact with the OTT (and any other Open Tree of Life services) using R, we will learn how to use the functions from the `rotl` package.
 If you don't know if you have the package installed, go to [setup](../setup.html) and follow the instructions there.

 To deal with synonyms and scientific name misspellings, the Open Tree Taxonomy uses the [Taxonomic Name Resolution Service](http://tnrs.iplantcollaborative.org/) (**TNRS** from now on), that allows linking scientific names to a unique OTT id, while dealing with misspellings, synonyms and scientific name variants.
-The functions from `rotl` that interact with the OTT start with "tnrs_".
+The functions from `rotl` that interact with OTT's TNRS start with "tnrs_".

-> ## Note: Going from a common name to a scientific name
->
->  TNRS only deals with scientific names.
-If you want to work with common names, you will have to use a service that can get the scientific name of a list of common names.
-There are no functions in `rotl` to deal with this.
-We know of at least two places that have implemented this otherwise.
-The phylotastic project has implemented a [common name to scientific name service](https://github.com/phylotastic/phylo_services_docs/tree/master/ServiceDescription#common-name-to-scientific-name) that is also available in the r package [rphylotastic](https://github.com/phylotastic/rphylotastic).
-The [OneZoom](https://github.com/OneZoom/OZtree) project has also developed a service that matches common names from the Encyclopedia of Life to scientific names.
-{: .discussion}

 <br/>

+### Getting OTT ids for a taxon

-To get OTT ids for a set of taxa we will use the function `tnrs_match_names()`.
+To get OTT ids for a taxon or set of taxa we will use the function `tnrs_match_names()`.
-This function takes a character vector of one or more taxon scientific names as main argument.
+This function takes a character vector of one or more scientific names as main argument.

 > ## Hands on!
-Run TNRS
+Running TNRS
 >
-> Do a `tnrs_match_names()` run on the amphibians, the genus of the dog (_Canis_),
-> the genus of the cat (_Felis_), the family of dolphins (Delphinidae) and the class
-> of birds (Aves).
-Save the output to an object named `resolved_names`.
+> Do a `tnrs_match_names()` run for the amphibians (Amphibia).
+Save the output to an object named `resolved_name`.
 >
+> You can try different misspellings and synonyms of your taxon to see TNRS in action.
 >
+>
+>
 > ~~~
-> my_taxa <- c("amphibians", "canis", "felis", "delphinidae", "ave")
-> resolved_names <- rotl::tnrs_match_names(names = my_taxa)
+> resolved_name <- rotl::tnrs_match_names(names = "amphibians")
 > ~~~
 > {: .language-r}
 >
-> You can try different misspellings and synonyms of your taxa to see TNRS in action.
 >
 {: .challenge}

 <br/>

+#### The 'match_names' object

-Ok, we ran the function successfully.
-Now Let's explore its output.
+Ok, we were able to run the function `tnrs_match_names` successfully.
+Now, let's explore its output by printing it to screen:

 ~~~
-resolved_names
+resolved_name
 ~~~
 {: .language-r}

 ~~~
   search_string unique_name approximate_match ott_id is_synonym flags number_matches
 1    amphibians    Amphibia              TRUE 544595      FALSE                    6
-2         canis       Canis             FALSE 372706      FALSE                    2
-3         felis       Felis             FALSE 563165      FALSE                    1
-4   delphinidae Delphinidae             FALSE 698406      FALSE                    1
-5           ave        Aves              TRUE  81461      FALSE                    6
 ~~~
 {: .output}

 <br/>

-The output of the function is a data table.
-In R (and other coding languages), objects are assigned to [**classes**](https://www.datamentor.io/r-programming/object-class-introduction/) to make their manipulation with other functions much easier.
+The output of the function is a data frame table.
+In R (and other coding languages), objects are assigned to defined data structures called [**classes**](https://www.datamentor.io/r-programming/object-class-introduction/).
+This makes data manipulation of objects from different functions much easier.
 A class is basically a data structure that is the same among all objects that belong to the same class.
-Let's explore the class of the `tnrs_match_names()` output.
+To get the name of the class of the `tnrs_match_names()` output we can use the function `class`.

 ~~~
-class(resolved_names)
+class(resolved_name)
 ~~~
 {: .language-r}